 4. Gray Squirrels

-The animal in the Smoky Mountains you are most likely to see at any given time is the gray squirrel.
+One of the animals in the Smoky Mountains you are most likely to see at any given time is the gray squirrel.
 Squirrels are foragers and will likely be found scrounging for nuts.
 You’ll probably see them near our campground, out on the trails, and anywhere else there is dense forest.

 5. Wild Turkey